 Bang for your Buck

-Transitioning from one style to the other incurs additional cost that is not present when simply replacing one unit for another like it.
-Many people choose to stay with the style they already have, unless one of the above reasons makes it a sensible decision to change.
+Transitioning from one style to the other incurs an additional cost that is not present when simply replacing one unit for another like it.
+Many people choose to stay with the style they already have unless one of the above reasons makes it a sensible decision to change.